 - Colon polyps are growths on the inner lining of the colon and are very common.

 - Colon polyps are important because they may be, or may become malignant (cancerous).
 They also are important because based on their size, number, and histology, they can predict which patients are more likely to develop further polyps and colon cancer.

 - Changes in the genetic material of cells lining the colon are the cause of polyp formation.

 - There are different types of colon polyps with differing tendencies to become malignant and abilities to predict the development of more polyps and cancer.
-It is important to recognize families with members who have familial genetic conditions causing polyps because some of these conditions are associated with a very high incidence of colon cancer, more than 80% among family members.
+It is important to recognize families with members who have familial genetic conditions causing polyps because some of these conditions are associated with a very high incidence of colon cancer, and the cancer can be prevented or discovered early.